From Fruit Fly To Stink Eye: Searching For Anger's Animal Roots

 "One of the things that we learn from our families, from our parents, from teachers is how to deal with our various emotions and most particularly anger," he says.

 Black has spent much of his life learning how to deal with his anger.
 And he understands why the emotion has such a bad reputation.
 "It's where it leads to that's gotten its rap," he says.
 "Disgust?
 You may lose a friend.
 Anger?
 You could kill a friend."

-So Black says when he's out performing, he often finds himself trying to make sure an audience doesn't get too angry.
+So Black says when he is performing, he often finds himself trying to make sure an audience doesn't get too angry.

 And if he finds out his flight home has been delayed, he stays calm.